Key Takeaways

 - "Users who switched to us reduced churn by 32% within 3 months."

-catch attention and convince prospects to switch.
+These catch attention and convince prospects to switch.

 Or, offer punchy success stories from customers who switched to you.
 This format is direct and gives prospects quick, easy-to-digest insights into how others like them benefited.

-For example, HubSpot features a section with brief customer stories about users leaving competitors like Marketo or Pardot:
+HubSpot features a section with brief customer stories about users leaving competitors like Marketo or Pardot:

 Create multiple comparison pages, even if you don't have branded competitive search terms.
 Compare your brand against well-known competitors — Apple's landing page, which compares its iPhone models (e.g., iPhone 13 vs. iPhone 14 vs. iPhone 15), is a strong template.

-For example, if your product is mentioned in a blog about competitor features, link to your comparison page for deeper insights.
+Use interlinking to your advantage.
+It drives traffic to your comparison pages from related blog posts or product pages.
+If your product is mentioned in a blog about competitor analysis, link to your comparison page for deeper insights.
 This improves your on-page SEO and raises the odds of converting that traffic.

 Finally, track scroll depth, time on page, and click-through rate.
 These tell you how the comparison page performs and where to refine structure over time.
+For a deeper dive into measuring these, see our guide on SaaS CRO.

-Making Direct Negative Claims
+Why Do Direct Negative Claims Backfire?

-Your goal is to deliver value instantly and not overwhelm your audience with information.
+Break your content into digestible pieces — bullet points, tables, and visuals that highlight key differences.
+Your goal is to deliver value instantly.
 If it takes too long to find what they need, they'll bounce.

-Ignoring Mobile Optimization
+Why Is Ignoring Mobile Optimization a Conversion Killer?

 Text, comparison tables, and CTAs all need to work on every device.
 If your page isn't mobile-friendly, your conversions will drop — often in ways Google Analytics masks until you segment by device.